 Christ, the promised Messiah, has spoken through the prophet Isaiah about seven hundred years before his incarnation and birth form the virgin Mary:

-“Come near to Me, hear this: I (the Son) have not spoken in secret from the beginning; from the time that it was, I was there, and now the Lord God (the Father) and His Spirit have sent Me” (Isaiah 48: 16); “The Spirit of the Lord God (the Father) is upon Me (the Son), because the Lord has anointed Me to preach good tidings to the poor; He has sent Me to heal the brokenhearted, to proclaim liberty to the captives, and the opening of the prison to those who are bound” (Isaiah 61: 1).
+“Come near to Me, hear this: I (the Son) have not spoken in secret from the beginning; from the time that it was, I was there, and now the Lord God (the Father) and His Spirit have sent Me” (Isaiah 48: 16; 42: 1; Psalm 33: 6; Genesis 3: 22); “The Spirit of the Lord God (the Father) is upon Me (the Son), because the Lord has anointed Me to preach good tidings to the poor; He has sent Me to heal the brokenhearted, to proclaim liberty to the captives, and the opening of the prison to those who are bound” (Isaiah 61: 1; 63: 7-10).

 In both verses, the Lord God is God the Father, and the Spirit of the Lord God is the Holy Spirit.
 God appeared to Abraham in the form of three men.
 They spoke to him as One, and Abraham worshiped the One (Genesis 18: 1-5, 9-19).
-The angels glorify God in the heavenly realm by singing the hymn of the Three-Holies: “Holy, holy, holy is the Lord of hosts; the whole earth is full of His glory” (Isaiah 6: 3b).
+Abraham lived about 2000 years before Christ.
+The angels glorify God in the heavenly realm by singing the hymn of the Three-Holies: “Holy, holy, holy is the Lord of hosts; the whole earth is full of His glory” (Isaiah 6: 3b; Revelation 4: 8).

-The New Testament (Injil) amplifies, clarifies, and emphasizes the doctrine of the Holy Trinity.
-It affirms both the deity and the unity of the Father, the Son, and the Holy Spirit: “For there are three that bear witness in heaven: the Father, the Word, and the Holy Spirit; and these three are one” (1 John 5: 7); “And the angel answered and said to her (Mary), ‘The Holy Spirit will come upon you, and the power of the Highest (the Father) will overshadow you; therefore, also, that Holy One who is to be born will be called the Son of God” (Luke 1: 35); “And the Holy Spirit descended in bodily form like a dove upon Him (Jesus), and a voice came from heaven which said, ‘You are My beloved Son; in You I (the Father) am well pleased” (Luke 3:22).
-The baptismal formula affirms the divinity, the distinctness, the equality, and the unity of the Father, the Son, and the Holy Spirit: “Go therefore and make disciples of all the nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit” (Matthew 28: 19).
+The New Testament (Injil; etc.) amplifies, clarifies, and emphasizes the doctrine of the Holy Trinity.
+It affirms both the deity and the unity of the Father, his Word (the Son), and his Holy Spirit, for there are three that bear witness in heaven: the Father, the Word, and the Holy Spirit; and these three are one.
+“And the angel answered and said to her (Mary), ‘The Holy Spirit will come upon you, and the power of the Highest (the Father) will overshadow you; therefore, also, that Holy One who is to be born will be called the Son of God” (Luke 1: 35).
+“And the Holy Spirit descended in bodily form like a dove upon Him (Jesus), and a voice came from heaven which said, ‘You are My beloved Son; in You I (the Father) am well pleased” (Luke 3:22; Matthew 3: 16-17; 17: 2-5; Acts 20: 28).
+The baptismal formula affirms the divinity, the distinctness, the equality, and the unity of the Father, the Son, and the Holy Spirit: “Go therefore and make disciples of all the nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit” (Matthew 28: 19; 16: 15-17).
 The Father, the Son, and the Spirit are distinguished and all present at Jesus baptism (Matthew 3: 16-17).
 St. Paul’s threefold apostolic benediction joins together equally and distinctly the Christ (the Son), God (the Father), and the Holy Spirit (2 Corinthians 13: 14).
 The Holy Spirit of God the Father declares the Son: “By this you know the Spirit of God: Every spirit that confesses that Jesus Christ has come in the flesh is of God (the Father), and every spirit that does not confess that Jesus Christ has come in the flesh is not of God.
 And this is the spirit of the antichrist, which you have heard was coming, and is now already in the world” (1 John 4: 2-3).
 The Holy Spirit is a divine Person in the Holy Trinity, who proceeds from the Father and is sent by both the Father and the Son, as Christ said: “But when the Helper comes, whom I shall send to you from the Father, the Spirit of truth who proceeds from the Father, He will testify of Me” (John 15: 26; Colossians 1:13-16; Hebrews 1: 1-4).

 V. THE UNITY OF THE TRIUNE GOD